 Over the past few years, there have been numerous reports about urging parents to take their children outdoors.
 On an institution level, more schools are adopting for 2-4 breaks during the school hours.
-All this subtly point to one single thing – Decline in Gross Motor Skills.
+All this subtly point to one single thing – Declining Gross Motor Skills in kids.

 Our children are falling back in gross motor skills, something so native and primitive to child development that our previous generations never had to bother about them.
 Motor skills just magically developed, for them.